-The City of West Hollywood has partnered with the Los Angeles LGBT Center, Cedars-Sinai Medical Center, and the West Hollywood Chamber of Commerce to support a culinary arts program for at-risk LGBT young people.
+The City of West Hollywood has partnered with the Los Angeles LGBT Center, Cedars-Sinai Medical Center, and the West Hollywood Chamber of Commerce to support a culinary arts program for

 Program participants will learn basic culinary skills during 200 hours of hands-on instruction at the Center’s Anita May Rosenstein Campus.
 Once completed, culinary students are placed in paid internships with food service businesses to fulfill the remaining 100 hours of intensive training.
 The Center’s goal is to enroll 38 young people in the culinary arts program during the course of one year.
 Culinary arts students will have access to the Center’s wraparound services to support the successful launch of their culinary careers including housing, education, and health and mental health services.

 The City of West Hollywood and the West Hollywood Chamber of Commerce are currently looking to enlist up to 15 West Hollywood businesses to host culinary arts internships for program participants.

 “The City of West Hollywood is proud of our long-term support of the many incredible life-changing programs and initiatives of the Los Angeles LGBT Center,” said West Hollywood Mayor John D’Amico.
 “Helping young LGBT people gain the culinary skills needed to secure future employment and stabilize their lives is vital — and what better place for them to do that than in the top-notch restaurants of West Hollywood.”